AgenaRisk/api-r/README.md

 ## 3.4.3 `dataSets`

-Optional field for `DataSet` objects (scenarios).
-When creating a new `Model`, it is possible to use predefined scenarios as long as the `DataSet$observations` field of these scenarios have matching `id`s with the nodes in the model.
-If none is specified, by default a new `Model` object will come with an empty scenario called "Scenario 1".
+Optional field for `DataSet` objects.
+When creating a new `Model`, it is possible to use predefined scenarios as long as their `DataSet$observations` field has matching `id`s with the nodes in the model.
+If none is specified, by default a new `Model` object will come with an empty dataset called "Scenario 1".

 ## 3.4.4 `networkLinks`

-If the `Model` has multiple networks, it is possible to have links between these networks, following the Agena AI model networkLinks format.
+If the `Model` has multiple networks, it is possible to have links between these networks, following the agena.ai model networkLinks format.

-To see how to create these links, see `addNetworkLink()` function later in this document.
+To see how to create these links, see `add_network_link()` function later in this document.

 # 4. Class Methods